Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

 \subsection{Dirac operator and the APS boundary condition}

 Let $M$ be a two-dimensional oriented Riemannian manifold with compact boundary $\p M$ and metric $g$.
 Let further $E$ be a two-dimensional complex vector bundle equipped with an inner product $(\cdot, \cdot)_E$ on the fibres of $E$.
+Denote by $\mathrm{End}(E)$ the bundle of endomorphisms of the bundle $E$.
 If there is a vector bundle map

 which is Hermitian, \ie $\sigma(\zeta) = \sigma(\zeta)^{\ast}$ for all $\zeta \in T ^{\ast}M$, and satisfies the Clifford relations

 we call $E$ a \demph{Spin$^c$ spinor bundle}\footnote{ One might rather call $E$ a bundle of irreducible complex Clifford modules.
 These two concepts were, however, shown to be identical, see \cite[Sec.~3]{Chen17}. } over $M$.
 The mapping $\sigma$ is called the Clifford multiplication.
 The Clifford multiplication further extends to a unique mapping from the bundle of Clifford algebras $Cl(T^{\ast}M)$.
 That is the quotient $\otimes T^{\ast} M / I_g $ of the bundle of tensor algebras $\otimes T^{\ast}M \coloneqq \oplus_{k\geq 0} (T^{\ast}M)^{\otimes k}$ by the bundle of ideals $I_g$ generated by $\{\zeta \otimes \zeta -2 g(\zeta, \zeta) \mid \zeta \in T^{\ast}M \}$.
 In even dimensions we call the $\ii^{3\dim(M)/2}$-multiple of the Clifford multiplication by the volume form (which is an involution) the \textbf{chirality operator} and refer to its eigenvectors with eigenvalue $+1$ (or $-1$) as \textbf{spin up} (or \textbf{down}) vectors.
 Locally we can always choose the representation of $Cl(\Rb^2)$ by the constant Pauli matrices